 As a result of the tourism takeover in Seminyak, the lime light seems to have now shifted over to Canggu, or ‘the gu’ as locals call it.
 Canggu is the younger sibling of Seminyak, located just north of Seminyak on the west coast.
 Canggu is one of the hottest spots on the island with surfers and if you go – you’ll most likely end up with a cocktail or two at Old Man’s as you watch the sun descend beyond the horizon.
 Don’t forget a visit to Tanah Lot, one of the most popular temples on the island!

 Uluwatu is home to some of the best surf breaks in Bali and to some of the most consistent, sought after reef breaks in the world.
-Uluwatu is located on the south of the island on the Western cliffs of the Bukit Peninsula where you’ll also find the Pura Luhur temple and some of the most exclusive hotels and restaurants on the island.
+This surf town is located on the south of the island on the Western cliffs of the Bukit Peninsula.
+Here you’ll also find the Pura Luhur temple and some of the most exclusive hotels and restaurants on the island.

-Seminyak is one of the closest towns to Denpasar airport (the main airport on the island) and is home to the likes of W Hotel.
+Seminyak is one of the closest towns to Denpasar airport (the main airport on the island) and home to the likes of W Hotel.
 There’s only a few seconds per minute where you’ll be without the sound of the taxi horns.
 It’s busy to say the least but the magic of the sunsets is undeniable.
 There are some absolutely delicious cafes and beach club vibes here too.
-I would suggest only staying a night or two if you decide to come here, perhaps a good place to kick start your adventure.
-If you’re backpacking – definitely check out my stay at Umahku Hostel.
+I’d suggest only staying a night or two, perhaps to kick start your adventure.
+If you’re backpacking definitely check out my stay at Umahku Hostel.

-Nusa Dua is an area of Bali with luxury 5* resorts that back onto the white sands of Nusa Dua beach.
+Nusa Dua is an area of Bali with luxury 5* resorts that back onto the white sandy beach.
 The hotels and restaurants are all at Western prices – even the water activities are on the pricey side.

 When staying in Nusa Dua, the best sunset is viewed at Jimbaran Beach where the sun sets into the sea (it doesn’t at Nusa as the coast is facing East).
 Jimbaran is worth a visit in itself.
 It’s known as the place to get your dose of fresh fish on the island.
 Kick back in one of the beach front restaurants here for sunset dins.

-I haven’t actually explored much of the East, but no doubt at some point I will return to Bali and when I do, a road-trip up the east coast is at the top of my list.
+I haven’t actually explored much of the East, but no doubt at some point I will return to Bali.
+When I do, a road-trip up the east coast is at the top of my list.
 There are some gorgeous temples located up the coast alongside rice paddies spilling over countryside left, right and centre.
 Go and check them out for me and let me know what’s good.

 The first time I ever visited Bali we met a local in Kuta and persuaded him to take us to see some of Bali’s finest offerings.
-He took us to the very north of Bali, to Lovina, where we ate at a local warung before waking up at 4am and heading out to watch the dolphins at sunrise.
+He took us to the very north of Bali, to Lovina.
+Here we ate at a local warung before waking up at 4am and heading out to watch the dolphins at sunrise.
 It was magic.

 Check out: Banjar hotsprings, Banyumala waterfall, Bedugul, Banjar, and Sekumpul waterfalls.